CubesCoders/crust-gui/README.md

 CRust is a project manager written in Rust and built using Tauri.
 It allows you to efficiently manage your projects, workspaces, and project types.
 With a user-friendly graphical interface, CRust streamlines your project organization and development workflow.

+Note: Not yet tested on linux and mac (view progress on [this issue](https://github.com/CubesCoders/crust-gui/issues/2))

 ## Features

 - Add workspaces with project directories matching project type configurations.